nven/blueprint-complex-inputs/README.md

 # Blueprints example of working with complex Terraform variables

-This is a simple starter example to demonstrate the use of complex variables with Schematics Blueprints.
+This is a starter example to demonstrate creating a simple scalable Blueprint from two linked Workspaces.
+It demonstrates working with complex Terraform input variables and resource data passing between the Workspaces.
+No cloud resources are created by this example.

-The default variable type is string and does not need to be specified in the blueprint.yaml definition.
-Where Terraform configs and modules require complex input variables, the Terraform varaible type must be specified in the module block on the module input statement.

-Input files support specifying complex Terraform input values in yaml format.
-The format of a number of common complex types is illustrated in the complex-input.yaml file section below.

-Blueprint CLI inputs only support string values.

-Following resources are deployed:
+Following Terraform resources are deployed:
 - null-resource    (no IBM Cloud resources are deployed)

 ## Blueprint definition - complex-blueprint.yaml

-The blueprint links two Terraform configs as Workspaces.
+The Blueprint creates two modules, linking two Terraform configs as Workspaces.
 - terraform_module1
 - terraform_module1

-TF configs are sourced from https://github.com/Cloud-Schematics/blueprint-example-modules
+The module TF configs are sourced from https://github.com/Cloud-Schematics/blueprint-example-modules
 ```
 Blueprint file: complex-blueprint.yaml
 ├── terraform_module1